MarcellSuyanto/C-Game/README.md

 ![Casino](Casino_Map.png)

 There will be numbered chairs where you can take a seat and play the game

 You can stay at that table as long as you like, until you go bankrupt

 Once bankrupt, you will be taken back to the main menu and given 100 coins to that profile out of pity

+There is an EXIT on the left side if the player wishes to leave the casino